pratikb0501/convertCurrency/README.md

 # Issues

-If any issues are found, they can be reported [here](https://github.com/pratikb0501/convertCurrency/issues)
+If any issues are found, they can be reported [here](https://github.com/pratikb0501/convertCurrency/issues).

+# License

+This project is licensed under [MIT](https://github.com/pratikb0501/convertCurrency/blob/master/LICENSE) license.